shivanath4/shivanath4.github.io/_posts/2025-04-15-kafka-resilience.md

 ---
-title: "How is Kafka so resilient?
-A stroll through my rabbit hole"
+title: "How is Kafka so resilient?"
 description: "About Kafka's durability and replication"
 tag: Life
 ogimage: "preview_tech_debt.png"